uniibu/queuing/README.md

        \__>           \/              \//_____/
 ```

-A Forked module from [queue](https://github.com/jessetane/queue) with ES6 Syntax, and a `reque` feature
+A Forked module from [queue](https://github.com/jessetane/queue) with ES6 Syntax, and a `retry` feature

 Asynchronous function queue with adjustable concurrency.